wusai2333/trib/doc/lab3.md

 ## Requirement

+- Although you might change how data is stored in the back-ends, your implementation should pass all past test cases, which means your system should be functional with a single back-end.
 - If at all times, there will always be at least 3 back-ends online (might be different three ones at any moment in time), there should be no data loss.